-- The general rights and obligations of land users as provided in the Law on Land 2013 - To transfer LURs and land-attached assets under their ownership during the land use term - To lease and sublease LURs and land-attached assets under their ownership during the land use term - To mortgage LURs and land-attached assets under their ownership at credit institutions that are licensed to operate in Vietnam during the land use term - To contribute LURs and land-attached assets under their ownership as capital for cooperation in production and business during the land use term.
+- The general rights and obligations of land users as provided in the Law on Land 2013 - To transfer land use rights and land-attached assets under their ownership during the land use term - To lease and sublease land use rights and land-attached assets under their ownership during the land use term

+- To mortgage land use rights and land-attached assets under their ownership at credit institutions which are licensed to operate in Vietnam during the land use term - To contribute land use rights and land-attached assets under their ownership as capital for cooperation in production and business during the land use term

 An FIE that has been granted an investment certificate in relation to a specific residential urban development project is allowed to assign the LUR, with respect to independent houses and/or villas, to eligible house owners, provided that such FIE has completed the construction of the infrastructure and satisfied all of the criteria to assign the LUR in accordance with the approved real estate development project.
 In such case, the LUR assignees will be granted the certificate over the LUR and the assets on land (if any), i.e., the unified certificate.
-In addition, a master real estate developer in a residential urban development project with completed infrastructure may transfer the LURs in relation to sub construction works in the approved project to another corporate entity for the later entity to continue the subproject developments.
+In addition, a master real estate developer in a residential urban development project with completed infrastructure may transfer the LURs in relation to subconstruction works in the approved project to another corporate entity for the later entity to continue the subproject developments.